 Cultural and Educational Impact

-Dr Theodosiadis invitation to participate brought Greek intellectual traditions into dialogue with Kurdish and minority cultures.
+My invitation to participate brought Greek intellectual traditions into dialogue with Kurdish and minority cultures.
 This exchange elevated the visibility of persecuted groups like the Yazidis in the Greek press, informing broader audiences about their plights and hardships.
-His lectures, delivered at the Goethe Institute, introduced new ideas about war and governance to KRI students and scholars.
+My lectures, delivered at the Goethe Institute, introduced new ideas about war and governance to KRI students and scholars.
 This promoted interest in comparative political studies.
-Furthermore, Dr Theodosiadis’ participation reinforced Greece’s diplomatic engagement with local bodies and universities, strengthening academic coordination between Athens and the KRI.
+Furthermore, My participation reinforced Greece’s diplomatic engagement with local bodies and universities, strengthening academic coordination between Athens and the KRI.
 Following this, a stage of expanded collaboration emerged; the Summer Course in Ancient Perspectives − Modern Challenges welcomed students from the region for three consecutive years.
 This paved the way for the creation of more partnerships between Kurdish and Greek universities.
 In this context, a triple Master’s program on Leadership and Ethics, run by the National and Kapodistrian University of Athens, the University of Kurdistan Hewlêr (UKH) and the University of Sulaimani, was created.
-In this light, Dr Theodosiadis solidified his influence in bridging academic communities and advancing interdisciplinary education while pursuing cross-cultural research in the field of politics and philosophy through his role as a Post-Doctoral researcher at the NKUA.
+Currently, I participate in this MSc programme as a teaching member.
+Moreover, in the light of such collaborations, I solidified my influence in bridging academic communities and advancing interdisciplinary education while pursuing cross-cultural research in the field of politics and philosophy through his role as a Post-Doctoral researcher at the NKUA.

 • Are you interested in cultural and educational diplomacy?
-Contact Dr Theodosiadis.
+Feel free to contact me »